codyp626/friends_valorant_tracker/README.md

 <h3 align="center"Valorant Leaderboard</h3>

   <p align="center">
-    A small web app built with react to display my friends ranks in Valorant in a custome leaderboard
+    A small web app built with react to display my friends ranks in Valorant in a custom leaderboard
     <br />
     <a href="https://github.com/codyp626/friends_valorant_tracker"><strong>Explore the docs »</strong></a>
     <br />